 When, due to Barbara Thompson’s health problems the chances of Colosseum continuing began to look increaingly unlikely, Clem decided it was finally time to make plans for a “Clem Clempson Band”.

 During the time spent with the Hamburg Blues Band, Clem and Sheffield-born keyboard player Adrian Askew had struck up a close working relationship and friendship, and Clem turned to the experienced Askew for help and advice with the project – and naturally invited Adrian to participate.
 Adrian had achieved considerable success as a producer and composer in Germany, and knew all the best musicians.
 He recommended the brilliant rhythm section of Eddie Filipp and Reggie Worthy, and after a get-together at Eddie’s studio in Braunschweig the Clem Clempson Band was ready to begin work on Clem’s first-ever “solo” CD, “In The Public Interest”.
-It was released on the Repertoire label in September 2013.
+It was released on the Repertoire label in September 2013, and the Clem Clempson Band has been performing regularly around Europe since then.